-A recent example from Malawi provides an excellent illustration of the rights-based approach, particularly because it linked villagelevel rights education and activism with Government-level legal advocacy.
+A recent example from Malawi provides an excellent illustration of the rights-based approach, particularly because it linked village-level rights education and activism with Government-level legal advocacy.
 In this way, the campaign worked with (a) duty-bearers, to ensure that the necessary rights were enshrined legally at national and local levels; and (b) rights-holders, to inform them of what rights they had, how those rights related to their food security and how they could go about claiming those rights.

 According to the 1998 Constitution of Malawi (art.
 13), "The State shall actively promote the welfare and development of the people of Malawi by progressively adopting and implementing policies and legislation aimed at achieving the following goals: ...(b) Nutrition: To achieve adequate nutrition for all in order to promote good health and self-sufficiency."
-Malawi has also ratified international legal mechanisms necessary for ensuring the right to food, including the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, the International Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Rights of the Child.
+Malawi has also ratified international legal mechanisms necessary for ensuring the right to food, including the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, the International Convention on the Elimination on the Rights of the Child.